rokdd/django-auto-static-libs/README.md

 # Installation

-For the moment you can install the package with:
+You can install the package with pip:

 ```bash
 pip install django-auto-static-libs